 DAMBISA MOYO

-• Global Economy and Trade
+• Geopolitics and the Global Economy

-Global Shifts in Economics, Politics & Business: What’s It Going to Take to Be Suc-cessful?
+Global Shifts in Economics, Politics & Business: What’s It Going to Take to Be Successful?

 The defining challenge of our time is how do we create solid and sustained economic growth and continue to meaningfully put a dent in poverty across the world.
 In essence, how do we restore robust growth in the Eurozone, the United States and around the industrialized economies creaking under mounting debt, challenging demographics and stagnating productivity?
 And how do we boost growth in the developing world—home to 90 percent of the world’s population and where, on average, 70 percent of the population is less than 25 years old—as a period of unprecedented economic expansion begins to slow in some places and regress in others?
 Dambisa Moyo will address the structural and tactical implications of global macroeconomic trends and why this time is different.